Joshua 23 – Joshua’s Farewell Address

 b.
 To keep and to do all that is written in the Book of the Law of Moses: They must do all that is written in the Book.
 We tend to focus on the aspects of obedience that we like and skip over the parts that attract us less.

 c.
-Lest you turn aside from it: They must not turn aside from it to the right hand or to the left, because Satan doesn’t care which extreme he gets us off to.
-Either legalism or licentiousness please him.
+Lest you turn aside from it: They must not turn aside from it to the right hand or to the left, because Satan doesn’t care which extreme he pushes us towards.
+Either legalism or licentiousness among God’s people pleases Satan.

 B. The second exhortation: don’t make peace with the enemy.

 1. (7-8) Hold fast to the LORD.

 And lest you go among these nations, these who remain among you.
 You shall not make mention of the name of their gods, nor cause anyone to swear by them; you shall not serve them nor bow down to them, but you shall hold fast to the LORD your God, as you have done to this day.

 a.
 You shall not make mention of the name of their gods: Joshua tells Israel to not even make mention of these false gods of the Canaanites.
 Instead of learning about them, they should hold fast to the LORD their God.

 b.
 You shall hold fast to the LORD your God, as you have done to this day: An old saying concerning criminal enterprises says something to the effect of, “Keep your friends close, but your enemies even closer” but this is exactly what Christians are not to do.
 The normal Christian, by and large, is not called to become an expert in the cults or in heresy, but to become an expert in Jesus Christ – to hold fast to Him.